jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/System_V2/README.md

 # System Version 2: Craft + MobileNet + EfficientNet

-## Usage
-This system has two modules (two folders):

-- recognition_service: For the recognition service based on Tensorflow, please set it up first and run it.
-- cam_ui: A UI interface for reading and displaying results for the camera.

-For details, please click on the above two folders and read the README inside them.

 ## Introduction
 - Backend models:
   1. CRAFT: detecting the area of characters